The Girl Who Loved Words

 And that’s when I fell into teaching.
 I had heard I could work as a casual because of my Arts degree, so I registered.
 And soon after I received a call to work at a catholic school in the Parramatta diocese.
 That was an interesting day.
 I taught about 6 different classes.
 And was even initiated into teaching life with a fire drill.
 I was definitely in the deep end and remember sitting in my car at the end of the day thinking, “What am I doing?”

 But before long, I was getting regular work as a casual teacher and was even offered teaching ‘blocks’.
 It was at this point I decided, if I was going to continue with teaching, I needed to do it properly.
 So I headed back to uni (University of Western Sydney this time) and gained a Diploma in Primary Teaching.
 Thus began my teaching career.
-And I only stopped casual teaching this year (after COVID made me realise how much I love this writing gig).
+And I only stopped casual teaching in 2020 (after COVID made me realise how much I love this writing gig).

 Becoming an Official Writer